nathanhoad/godot_dialogue_manager/docs/Using_Dialogue.md

 ## Using a custom `current_scene` implementation

-If your game has its own method of managing what the "current scene" is then you might want to pass an overridden `Callable` to `DialogueManager.get_current_scene`.
+If your game has its own method of managing what the "current scene" is, you might want to pass an overridden `Callable` to `DialogueManager.get_current_scene`.
 The built-in implementation looks at `get_tree().current_scene` before assuming the last child of `get_tree().root` is the current scene.
-If that doesn't work for you game then you can pass in a `Callable` that returns a `Node` that represents what the current scene is.
+If that doesn't work for your game, you can pass in a `Callable` that returns a `Node` that represents what the current scene is.

 ## Generating Dialogue Resources at runtime

-If you need to construct a dialogue resource at runtime you can use `create_resource_from_text(string)`:
+If you need to construct a dialogue resource at runtime, you can use `create_resource_from_text(string)`:

 ```gdscript
 var resource = DialogueManager.create_resource_from_text("~ title\nCharacter: Hello!")